LLMs and Speech: Integration vs. Combination: Experiments

 \subsection{Final Results}

 We compare our best results to other models from the literature on the HuggingFace ASR leaderboard in \Cref{tab:asr-leaderboard-wers}.
 We use the official text normalization \footnote{ \url{https://github.com/huggingface/open_asr_leaderboard/blob/main/normalizer/normalizer.py}} on the model output and reference transcript for evaluation.
-We observe that, while our prefix LLM-based model performs worse than our AED baseline on Loquacious and Librispeech (\Cref{tab:pretrain-vs-from-scratch-wers-loq,tab:from-scratch-wers-lbs-attention-interfaces,tab:fine-tune-wers-lbs-attention-interfaces}), it outperforms the AED baseline on the HuggingFace ASR leaderboard.
-We attribute this to the fact that most of the corpora in the HuggingFace ASR leaderboard are out-of-domain for our baseline ASR models, while the LLM-based models can leverage the pre-training knowledge to generalize better to these domains.
+We observe that, while shallow fusion outperforms our tightly integrated PLLM on Loquacious and LibriSpeech (\Cref{tab:tight-vs-shallow-wers-loq}), the opposite is the case on the HuggingFace ASR leaderboard, where our PLLM outperforms shallow fusion.
+More specifically, shallow fusion performs better on the in-domain corpora (LibriSpeech and Voxpopuli), which are also part of Loquacious, as well as Tedlium, while our PLLM performs better on the out-of-domain corpora (AMI, Earnings22, Gigaspeech, and SPGI Speech).
+Further analysis is needed to better understand the reasons for this behavior.
+Compared to the other models on the leaderboard, our systems are drastically worse on the AMI and Earnings22 corpora -- far-field meeting recordings and accented earnings-call speech, respectively -- while being closer, and sometimes even better, on the other corpora.
 We note that the other models on the leaderboard are trained on magnitudes more ASR data than our models, which makes the comparison difficult.
-Still, except for the AMI and Earnings corpora, the performance of our prefix LLM lies in a similar range as the other models.